ms/buildtogether.tech/10-comfortable/index.md

     re-set their brain; it's better to acknowledge this and do something social in the middle of the day than to say, "Must… keep…  coding…" and produce garbage that just has to be rewritten later.

-9. A yoga mat.
-:   Back when I was a part-time grad student, I had a settled routine: I brought
-    three sets of gym gear to the office at the start of the week, worked out at lunchtime on Monday, Wednesday, and Friday, and took my stuff home at the end of the week.
-After two months of this, I came in to find that my co-workers had hung a little chandelier made of air fresheners over my desk.
-Since then, I've rented a locker at the gym, but I still try to get some exercise several times a week---it helps my concentration and stamina a lot more than any amount of coffee..

 10. Pictures.
 :   Everyone wants to feel at home; everyone wants to make wherever they are